Grokepeer/Hermod/README.md

 - /set to set a new record given the key
 - /del to delete a record given the key

+*It is especially important that a Content-Length is provided within the first 500 bytes of the request, otherwise only the first 500 bytes of the request will be read

 ### ANN details

 In development